costajob/app-servers/README.md

 ##### Considerations
 Haskell uses green threads and immutability to grant concurrency: functional purists assert that immutability is the only way to do concurrency the right way.
 Indeed i was expecting better performance from Snap: it's on par with Sinatra and Tornado, but far away from Roda, Elixir and Node, not to mention Java, GO and Crystal.

+### Plug
+I tested Elixir by using [Plug](https://github.com/elixir-lang/plug) library that comes with a [Cowboy](https://github.com/ninenines/cowboy) adapter.

+##### Bootstrap
+I started elixir by using iex interactive console as described on Plug read-me.

+##### Considerations
+Elixir performance are pretty solid but not stellar.
+One of the Elixir (Erlang) killer application is scaling on a multi-core (+16 cores) server and/or on a distributed system.

 ### Node Cluster
 I used Node cluster library to spawn one process per CPU.